soloboan/DEbased_Gmatrix/README.md

 s_tau=0.90        ==> blend the weighted matrix to polygenic matrix (s*G_D + 1-s*Gpolygenic)
 svalue_diagG      ==> small value to add to diagonals of G (stability and inversion problem)
 outname           ==> output name of matrix and asreml format G matrix and inverse

+### output

+- The script will give you the G matrix for the Blended DE G and Polygynic G
+- R object (This is a list) with the
+    - Orginal IDs
+    - DE based G matrix
+    - G matrix based on non-DE based markers
+    - Blended G matrix
+    - Blended G inverse